bonnette/genweather/README.md

 # PiWeatherClient
 ![Client Photo](https://github.com/bonnette/genweather/blob/main/piclient.jpg)
 <br>
-A variation of my PC_weather client except it is written for a Raspberry Pi using C++ and QT Photo is the app as rendered by Visual Studio 2019 on a windows 10 system.
+A variation of my PC_weather client except it is written for a Raspberry Pi using C++ and QT.
+The photo is the app compiled by Visual Studio 2019 on a windows 10 system.
 The app was written on a Raspberry pi.

 The app reads a weather string off of an API at openweathermap.org and displays the downloaded weather data in a pi window.
 The large window at the top of the app is the raw data recieved from the website.